-Mr. Speaker, social enterprises play a leading role in rural and urban areas in delivering services, attracting investment and creating economic development.
+Social enterprises play a leading role in rural and urban areas in delivering services, attracting investment and creating economic development.

-Through the Social Enterprise Action Plan, we are leveraging those strengths through the investment of \$250,000 that will support social enterprise research projects.
+Through the Social Enterprise Action Plan, we are leveraging those strengths through an investment of \$250,000 that will support social enterprise research projects.